mjclemente/pdfbox.cfc/README.md

 - [Contributing](#contributing)

 ## Getting Started
-Instances of `pdfbox.cfc` are created by passing it the absolute path to a PDF document or a PDF file input stream; the component then provides methods for working with that PDF.
+Instances of `pdfbox.cfc` are created by passing it the absolute path to a PDF document (it will accept a few other things, but that's the simplest); the component then provides methods for working with that PDF.
 It's not a singleton, so it shouldn't be stored in a permanent scope; you need to instantiate `pdfbox.cfc` for each PDF you're working with.

 ```cfc
 pdf = new pdfbox( src = 'absolute/path/to/pdf' );